 Chinese: you will live with other Chinese locals in Beijing

-We have three different options for apartment living in Beijing as follows:
+We have two different options for apartment living in Beijing as follows:

 As it is cheaper to eat at local small restaurants or the university cafeteria than to prepare food yourself, students in China usually do not cook.
 Apartments are mainly shared with local Chinese, often local students at nearby universities and occasionally other foreign students too.